 Time & Cost

-This can be a long and costly process, it’s hard to give exact numbers (it’s like asking “how much does software cost?”), but let’s just say it usually takes between three to six months, depending on the complexity and size of your operation.
+This can be a long and costly process.
+It’s hard to give exact numbers (it’s like asking “how much does software cost?”), but let’s just say it usually takes between three to six months, depending on the complexity and size of your operation.
 Now multiply the number of months by the cost of a 2-3 engineers/framework specialists per month and you’ve got a ballpark figure, with outsourcing usually costing more.

 Testing Framework Integration into Development

-Since test automation framework needs to be integrated into the overall workflow of development and doesn’t work as an independent unit, you’ll need to create new processes that incorporate the work in the framework and define specific ‘if’s and ‘then’s.
+Since a test automation framework needs to be integrated into the overall workflow of development and doesn’t work as an independent unit, you’ll need to create new processes that incorporate the work in the framework and define specific ‘if’s and ‘then’s.

 Creation & Management of New Work Processes